algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 ### 1.1.2 - Objectives

-The project objectives are as follow:
+The project objectives are as follows:

 - Improve energy efficiency of the system.
 - Management of a low battery situation.
 - Increase the battery lifespan.
-- NFC is an expected feature for the users, in order to activate/deactivate the anti-theft system & unlock the cable.
+- NFC is an expected feature for the users, to activate/deactivate the anti-theft system & unlock the cable.
 - Via their smartphone and SportShield app (redundant with Bluetooth function, to increase control options for users)
 - Add the possibility to stop the alarm when it rings, even if the ringing cycle is not finished.
 - Permit the alarm to ring while sending http notification to the server.